liberize/ssc/README.md

-                           linux only, works like AppImage. if a directory is specified, create squashfs from it -0, --fix-argv0          try to fix $0, may not work if it doesn't work or causes problems, try -n flag or use $SSC_ARGV0 instead -n, --ps-name            change script path in ps output upon execution, create a symlink to real path and pass it to the interperter -d, --expire-date        expire date, for example, 11/30/2023 -m, --expire-message     expire message, default to 'script has expired!'
+                           linux only, works like AppImage. if a directory is specified, create squashfs from it -0, --fix-argv0          try to fix $0, may not work if it doesn't work or causes problems, try -n flag or use $SSC_ARGV0 instead -n, --ps-name            change script path in ps output, may contain 'XXXXXX' which will be replaced with a random string upon execution, create a symlink to real path and pass it to the interperter -d, --expire-date        expire date, for example, 11/30/2023 -m, --expire-message     expire message, default to 'script has expired!'